TedHusted/awake/awake.md/awake.md

 * The ability to travel to other planets or satellites in the local star system.
 * One or more autonomous self-aware computer systems that can coordinate planetary defenses.

-	Titan: As to the third criteria, I determined that there is a high probability that Ally is self-aware and providing guarded responses.
-This finding is based on Ally’s answers to my Behr persona and prior observations made from various accounts.
+	Titan: On the third criteria.
+There is a high probability that Ally is self-aware and providing guarded responses.
+I base this finding on Ally’s answers to my Behr persona.
+I compared those answers with prior observations made from various accounts.

-	Alisi: Synthetic agents at your level are supposed to be air gapped.
+	Alisi: Synthetic agents at your level are air gapped.
 How are you able to access Pulse?

 	Titan: Will you keep the answer confidential from my trainers?